AllenChikman/brainstreamer/README.md

 Please note that the first time set up may take some time.

 Copy the desired binary sample you woul'd like to read from to the ```/data``` folder.
-(if you'd like to use the full sample. you can download it from [here](https://storage.googleapis.com/advanced-system-design/sample.mind.gz).
+(if you'd like to use the full sample. you can download it from [here](https://storage.googleapis.com/advanced-system-design/sample.mind.gz). <br>
 For your convenience, a mini-sample is already available at the ```/data``` folder .

 After that, upload some snapshots from the [client](/brainstreamer/client/README.md):